leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_redux.md

 * **connect()** function : It returns a component
 * Inject data and callbacks to a component

+* **Any component wrapped with connect() call will receive a dispatch function as a prop, and any state it needs from the global state.**

 ```js
 import React, { Component } from 'react';
 import { bindActionCreators } from 'redux'